From Studio to Skyline: New Work Headed to Hudson Yards

 NYC FiDi | Steel + Light + Life

-New gorgeous shimmery skyline project is headed for framing and then installation in a NYC financial district conference room.
+New gorgeous shimmery skyline project is headed for framing and then installation in a NYC financial district reception area.

 Cities have a unique beauty.
 This work explores the dynamic interplay between the natural and urban worlds.
 Skyline views—crafted with creative license for a compelling composition—are focal points where architecture meets nature.
 Repetitive rhythms and textures of the built environment contrast with the organic diversity of the natural world.
 In the NYC Financial District, iconic skyscrapers rise alongside playful bursts of greenery, their presence magnified in shimmering reflections off the East River.